afontenot/pyweight/docs/md/Technical Concepts.md

 flaw of the simple rule of thumb.
-Rather, given the assumption that an individual's TDEE is linearly related to their current weight, the 3500 calorie rule actually generates the rather beautiful differential equation and the graph shown above --- where the number of calories you eat results in approaching an equilibrium weight.
+Rather, given the assumption that an individual's TDEE is linearly related to their current weight, the 3500 calorie rule actually generates the rather beautiful differential equation and graph shown above --- where the number of calories you eat results in approaching an equilibrium weight.
 It's still wrong, but not as dangerously so as Hall et. al imagine.

 ## Estimating initial body fat percentage

-Recall from the previous section that Pyweight determines the energy density of weight loss from three variables: initial body weight, change in body weight, and initial body fat percentage.
+Recall from the previous section that PyWeight determines the energy density of weight loss from three variables: initial body weight, change in body weight, and initial body fat percentage.
 The first two are trivially known to the program because of how it operates.
 The latter is more complicated.
-Pyweight can (and does) allow the user to enter this value manually, but most users will not know it with any accuracy.
+PyWeight can (and does) allow the user to enter this value manually, but most users will not know it with any accuracy.

-The Pyweight authors have reviewed a number of models for estimating body fat percentage using a variety of other variables.
+The PyWeight authors have reviewed a number of models for estimating body fat percentage using a variety of other variables.
 All of them have flaws.
 Some haven't been tested; others have been tested but have been found to be inaccurate.

-One of the more promising methods is by Lee et al. [^9] A number of issues has resulted in our ruling it out at present.
+One of the more promising methods is by Lee et al.[^9] A number of issues has resulted in our ruling it out at present.
 The model is linear equation of a number of variables, but most of the other promising models show some non-linear effects.
-On the positive side, it does look at race as an explicit factor, but because it ended up as a significant variable in the model, Pyweight would have to request this data from the user.
-Pyweight would also have to exclude all races other than the few considered by the model, and it is not obvious how to do this in a reasonable way.
+On the positive side, it does look at race as an explicit factor, but because it ended up as a significant variable in the model, PyWeight would have to request this data from the user.
+PyWeight would also have to exclude all races other than the few considered by the model, and it is not obvious how to do this in a reasonable way.
 Some other potential issues are addressed in comments in the source file.

-At present Pyweight uses the CUN-BAE equation [^10].
+At present PyWeight uses the CUN-BAE equation[^10].
 This approach is limited in that all the subjects in the study were white Americans, but this does have the benefit that race isn't an explicit variable in the model (which is at present unworkable for the reasons given above).
-This model has the strong benefit that it has been subjected to external validation by Cui et. al [^11] and found to be quite accurate, including surprisingly so for non-White Americans.
+This model has the strong benefit that it has been subjected to external validation by Cui et. al[^11] and found to be quite accurate, including surprisingly so for non-White Americans.

 This model is a quadratic equation in weight, age, height, and sex.